frizzleb/tootsie/README.md

 * `height`: height, in pixels, of original image.
 * `depth`: depth, in bits, of original image.

-### Notifications
+### Notification hook

-If a notification URL is provided, events will be sent to it using `POST` requests as JSON data.
-These are 'fire and forget' and will currently not be retried on failure, and the response status code is ignored.
+If a notification hook URL is provided, events will be sent to it using `POST` requests as JSON data.
+These are 'fire and forget' and will not be retried on failure, and the response status code is ignored.

 There are several types of events, indicated by the `event` key: